Truly Madly Deeply (song): Critical reception

-Larry Flick from Billboard wrote that "this is the single that should help affirm that Savage Garden is more than a one-hit wonder."
+Larry Flick from Billboard magazine wrote that "this is the single that should help affirm that Savage Garden is more than a one-hit wonder."
 He described the song as a "percussive ballad" and complimented it for revealing "vocal skills and charisma not previously displayed."
 He noted further that "with its romantic lyrics and plush, guitar-etched instrumentation, this song 'truly madly deeply' deserves as much airplay as the top 40 programmers can heap upon it."
 Insider described it as "a truly sweet song, written out of homesickness; this love ballad has total staying power and is still played over 20 years later."
 Pan-European magazine Music & Media stated, "This Australian duo possesses a fine knack for writing excellent mainstream pop with top flight radio appeal."
 They added, "This track [...] is no exception—as proven by its recent two-week stay at the top of Billboards Hot 100 Singles chart."
 A reviewer from Music Week gave "Truly Madly Deeply" three out of five, remarking that the song had been successful in both Australia and the US, while the UK "is a little less keen.
 But this luscious pop ballad should attract airplay and sales."
 In 2018, Stacker placed the song at No. 21 on their list of the "Best pop songs of the last 25 years," noting it as "a quintessential '90s pop song".
 In 2019, they ranked it No. 9 on their list of the "Best 90s pop songs."